How Drug Courts Save Lives in Recovery

 How Are Drug Court Programs Managed?

-Research over the years has led drug courts to adjust what types of sanctions are effective (fewer detentions, more rewards for achieving goals) and the scientific evidence continues to drive national guidelines and policies.
-Whatever the research may say quantitively, I can vouch for the qualitative transformation of actual humans in recovery and the magic of what happens when the criminal justice system partners with treatment providers in the shared goal of saving lives and restoring families.
+Over the years, research has led drug courts to adjust what types of sanctions are effective (fewer detentions, more rewards for achieving goals), and the scientific evidence continues to drive national guidelines and policies.
+Whatever the research may say quantitively, I can vouch for the qualitative transformation of actual humans in recovery and the magic of what happens when the criminal justice system partners with treatment providers with the shared goal of saving lives and restoring families.

-The goal every week is to reward participants who complete recovery goals and take back control of their lives.
+A key aspect of drug court management is to motivate participants by recognizing and rewarding their progress in meeting recovery goals, thereby fostering a sense of personal responsibility and control over their lives.
 The overarching goal is to move from external control (the court) to internalized control (personal recovery).
 In the beginning, participants are indeed coerced into abstinence and treatment, but by the end, the rewards of recovery sustain themselves.

-Drug courts are highly structured judicial programs that combine the science of corrections with the most recent science in substance use disorder treatment.
+Drug courts are judicial programs characterized by their structured approach, blending criminal justice strategies with contemporary methods in substance use disorder treatment, focusing on the individual needs of offenders.
 They use the neurobiology of addictions to treat the compulsive nature of addictions and develop judicial interventions that are responsive rather than reactive.
-Drug courts target “high-risk” offenders who have a physical dependence on substances, and from an early age, have had prior contact with both the psychiatric and criminal justice systems.
+Drug courts target “high-risk” offenders who have a physical dependence on substances and, from an early age, have had prior contact with both the psychiatric and criminal justice systems.

 Drug courts are not for low-risk offenders or non-addicted substance users; it is a promising alternative for well-screened and assessed high-risk offenders in high need of substance use disorder treatment instead of incarceration.
 In my experience, at least 75 percent of drug court participants also had a trauma history, a history of negative experiences in treatment, and had not been treated for trauma-related symptoms.